How can you care personally and challenge directly? With radical candor.

 Ryan Smith co-founded Qualtrics in 2002 with the goal of making sophisticated research simple.
-He was named to Fortune’s 2016 40 Under 40, a list of the most powerful, influential, and successful young people in business, and was listed as one of Forbes’ “America’s Most Promising CEOs Under 35” in 2013.
+He was named to Fortune’s 2016 40 Under 40 and was listed as one of Forbes’ “America’s Most Promising CEOs Under 35” in 2013.
 Ryan is a graduate of Brigham Young University.

-You can find all the CMX Summit 2019 talks here, and get ready to CMX & Chill.
+You can find all the CMX Summit 2019 talks here!

-Goal of radical candor is for people to enjoy their work and their coworkers.
+The goal of radical candor is for people to enjoy their work and their coworkers more.

-What can you do if you don’t have a boss like Ryan who is actively looking for feedback?
+What can you do if you don’t have a boss who is actively looking for feedback?

-just criticism; also focus on praise.
-We end up forgetting what we like about our coworkers if we only focus on the stuff that annoys us
+- Focus on the good stuff.
+We end up forgetting what we like about our coworkers if we only focus on what annoys us.

-Ryan: “We spent a day together offsite at Stanford to learn together.
-The before and after of that day was so amazing.
-We try to have experiences together and learn together to avoid fighting for priorities and budget and all this “shit”.
-If there is nothing but a virtual bond between people it will be easily disrupted.
-When you have that connection and experiences together we have found our longest relationships succeed.
+Ryan: “We spent a day offsite at Stanford to learn together.
+The before-and-after of that day was so amazing.
+We try to have experiences together and learn to avoid fighting for priorities and budget.
+If there is nothing but a virtual bond between people, it will be easily disrupted.
+When you have experiences together, we found that our longest relationships succeed.
 We apply that same concept to our customer base.”

 Kim: “Relationships don’t scale.
 None of us have more than a small number of real relationships.
 But culture does scale.
 When relationships are strong, that scales.
-Radical candor is about putting phone away, looking in the eye, and talking.
-It’s about listening as much about talking.
-Helping people communicate in a way that’s authentic and real.”
+Radical candor is about putting the phone away, looking each other in the eye, and talking.
+It’s about listening as much talking, and helping people communicate in a way that’s authentic and real.”